mixxxdj/manual/source/chapters/configuration.rst

   "Only allow EQ knobs to control EQ specific effects" you can select any other effect.

-  If you want different settings for each deck, you may uncheck "Use the same EQ filter for all decks"

 * **Quick Effect**: Here you can select the effect that is controlled by the dedicated filter knob in each deck.
 By default only built-in filter effects are selected for all decks, but that can be changed as above.